hidalgopl/hidalgopl.github.io/_posts/2021-06-25-enforcing-best-practices-with-k8s-admission-controller-webhooks.md

 # Enforcing best practices automatically – short tale about Kubernetes Admission Validation Webhooks

-Administering Kubernetes cluster may become a tricky task over time.
+Administering the Kubernetes cluster may become a tricky task over time.
 Imagine that your engineering team is growing rapidly, and not every new engineer has significant Kubernetes expertise.
-Your team was asked to ensure that everyone in org are following best practices for configuring and managing their Kubernetes workloads.
+Your team was asked to ensure that everyone in org is following best practices for configuring and managing their Kubernetes workloads.

 I have good news for you: you can do this automatically without writing a lot of boilerplate code.
 Kubernetes provides a concept of Admission Webhooks.
 What are admission webhooks?
 Let’s quote official documentation:

 > Admission webhooks are HTTP callbacks that receive admission requests and do something with them.
 You can define two types of admission webhooks, validating admission webhook and mutating admission webhook.
 Mutating admission webhooks are invoked first, and can modify objects sent to the API server to enforce custom defaults.
 After all object modifications are complete, and after the incoming object is validated by the API server, validating admission webhooks are invoked and can reject requests to enforce custom policies.

 In this article I will focus on the validation admission webhooks, which can effectively prevent cluster users from not following standards that we established.
-For showing purposes, I decided to create a validating webhook which checks whether [recommended set of labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/). is set on Pod objects.
+For showing purposes, I decided to create a validating webhook which checks whether a [recommended set of labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/). is set on Pod objects.

 ## Let’s get started.